Ernie Isley: Biography

-Ernie is a prolific songwriter, penning, among others, "Fight the Power (Part 1 & 2)", Harvest for the World", "Voyage to Atlantis", "(At Your Best) You Are Love", "Footsteps In the Dark", "Brown Eyed Girl" and co-writing "That Lady", "Between the Sheets" and "Take Me To The Next Phase".
+Ernie is a prolific songwriter, penning, among others, "Fight the Power (Part 1 & 2)", Between the Sheets", "Make Me Say It Again", "Harvest for the World", "Voyage to Atlantis", "(At Your Best) You Are Love", "Footsteps In the Dark", "Brown Eyed Girl" and co-writing, among others, "That Lady", "For The Love of You", and "Take Me To The Next Phase".
 His guitar riffs are recognizable on "Summer Breeze", "That Lady", "Voyage To Atlantis" and "Choosey Lover".
 In 1984, Ernie, Marvin and Chris formed the group Isley-Jasper-Isley, releasing three albums.
 In 1990, Ernie released his first solo album, High Wire.
 In the same year he recorded a cover version of The Cars' "Let's Go" for the compilation album Rubáiyát.
 In 1991, he rejoined Ronald and Marvin on tour and in the studio.
-In 1996 they released their platinum CD Mission to Please, and in 2001 "Eternal", the lyrics to the title track is co-written by Ernie.
+In 1996 they released their platinum CD Mission to Please, and in 2001 "Eternal", the lyrics to the title track written by Ernie.

 The Isley Brothers were inducted into the Rock n' Roll Hall of Fame in 1992.
 In 2014 the Isley Brothers received the Grammy Lifetime Achievement Award.
 In 2010 and 2011 he participated on the Experience Hendrix Tour.
 He is a musician on the Janet Jackson album Discipline, on the tracks "Never Letchu Go" and "The 1".
 He performed on the majority of the 2012 Joss Stone CD The Soul Sessions Vol. 2.
 Ernie and Ronald continue to work together on tour and in the studio.
 Ernie and Ronald teamed up with Carlos Santana, releasing the 13 track The Power of Peace in 2017.
+In 2022, the Isley Brothers teamed with Beyoncé to remake "Make Me Say It Again, Girl", originally released in 1975 and written by Ernie.

-In 2020, Ernie was inducted into the Songwriters Hall of Fame as a member of the Isley Brothers, and is currently touring domestically and internationally with Ronald on The Isley Brothers 60th Anniversary Tour.
+In 2020, Ernie was inducted into the Songwriters Hall of Fame as a member of the Isley Brothers, and is currently touring domestically and internationally with Ronald.

 Fender Custom Shop has built for him three custom Zeal Stratocasters, using his personal design.
 Ernie is active as a musical mentor in schools and community music programs.
 He has been a returning guest lecturer at Berklee School of Music in Boston.
-He is married and has one daughter, Alexandra Isley (Alex Isley) who is also an R&B artist.
+He has been married to Tracy since 1998.
+He has one daughter, Alexandra Isley (Alex Isley) who is also a Grammy nominated R&B singer-song writer.
 He was awarded an honorary doctorate of music by the Berklee College of Music on May 7, 2016.